kk-spartans/scholars-cup/06 - Things Really Do Catch Fire/01 - What is fire and how does it work/Fire Tetrahedron.md

 ## Then Why Don't We Use This To Extinguish All Fires?

 We *did*.
-Halons were the hot stuff (literally) for decades—airplanes, server rooms, tanks, spacecraft, even datacenters used them.
+Halons were the hot stuff (literally) for decades — airplanes, server rooms, tanks, spacecraft, even datacenters used them.
 They were the “perfect” extinguisher:

 - Didn’t leave residue (unlike water/foam/powder).
 - Stopped fire instantly by nuking the chain reaction.